kubernetes-sigs/gateway-api/site-src/api-types/httproute.md

 All filters are expected to be compatible with each other except for the URLRewrite and RequestRedirect filters, which may not be combined.
-If an implementation can not support other combinations of filters, they must clearly document that limitation.
+If an implementation cannot support other combinations of filters, they must clearly document that limitation.
 In cases where incompatible or unsupported filters are specified and cause the `Accepted` condition to be set to status `False`, implementations may use the `IncompatibleFilters` reason to specify